navipartner/npcore-partners/Documentation/public/retail/posfiscalization/Loyalty/howto/Loyalty setup.md

    In the example illustrated by the screenshot above, the customer needs to have 100 points to be able to get 1EUR for every point accumulated.

 > [!Note]
-> Instead of amount of money, customer can get discount % when accumulate enough points.
+> Instead of money, customers can get a discount % when they accumulate enough points.

-3. In the **Value Assignment** field you need to set **Coupon Setup**, so that after the customer accumulates the necessary points (points set up in the **Points Threshold** field) they will receive benefits associated with the coupon assigned.
+1. In the **Value Assignment** field you need to set **Coupon Setup**, so that after the customer accumulates the necessary points (points set up in the **Points Threshold** field) they will receive benefits associated with the coupon assigned.
    In the example illustrated by the screenshot below, after the customer gets 500 points, they will be able to use the coupon with the “20%OFF” name, and enjoy the benefits that this coupon offers.

 ![Loyalty_points_setup_example](../images/Loyalty%20points%20setup%20example.png)